Measuring Diffusion over a Large Network: Empirical Application: Diffusion of Microfinancing Decisions over Social Networks

-We also construct household level covariates from the individual surveyed data.
-We choose the same explanatory variables used in \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science} to control for potential homophily along household characteristics in the study of diffusion.
-The demographic controls include the number of households, self-help group participation in the village, savings participation in the village, caste composition, and village households that are designated as leaders.
+We include similar covariates from the survey data included in \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science}.
+The demographic controls in \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science} include the number of households, self-help group participation in the village, savings participation in the village, caste composition, and village households that are designated as leaders.
 Except for the number of the households which is the same across households in the same village, all the other controls are dummy variables.
-We construct two different sets of covariates, one from the household heads' covariates and the other from the household averages.
-We define the first person in each household's survey as the household head.
-This is because the first person in each household's data is often the oldest male in the household and the survey is distributed to the household head in each village.
-The household average convariates are constructed by averaging the individual covariates from the same household.
-For example, if any member of a household participates self-help group(SHG)/has savings/is a leader in the village, then the dummy of SHG/savings/leaders for the household average equals to 1.
-The caste composition dummy is an indicator for minority group, which include the scheduled caste and scheduled tribes, the relatively disadvantaged groups.
-There are also other covariates in the survey we add to our analysis, including age, eduction, work participation and village native indicator.
-All the results from using the added covariates are reported in the supplemental note.
+We construct the set of covariates from the household averages.
+The household average covariates are constructed by averaging the individual covariates from the same household.
+For example, if any member of a household participates in a self-help group(SHG)/has savings/is a leader in the village, then the dummy for SHG/savings/leaders for the household average equals 1.
+The caste composition dummy is an indicator of minority group, which includes the scheduled caste and scheduled tribes, the relatively disadvantaged groups.
+In the following experiment, we use the leaders dummy to construct the initial outcome and therefore exclude it from the covariates.

-For a high-dimensional set-up, we extend the basic demographic controls to include the second-order polynomials in the number of households and form interactions between all of the demographic controls and polynomials.
-In the appendix, we also add the second-order polynomials in age and then all the interactive terms of all the controls.
-In the end, we extend the basic five demographic controls to 20 controls in the LASSO application.
-We also experiment with extended covariates which include 57 controls.

-We apply our measure of diffusion to search for evidence that the social network plays any role among the cross-sectional units in explaining the micro-financing decisions that are observed over two periods.
-Diffusion along a social network occurs when those households which have neighboring participants (according to the social network) in the micro-financing program in the first trimester are more likely to participate in the program in the second trimester than those households which do not.